 Monster Goose.
 Illustrated by Jack E. Davis.
 Harcourt, 2001.

 Never Kick a Ghost, and Other Silly Chillers.
+Illustrated by Pascale Constantin.
 HarperCollins, 2011.

 Nursery Tales Around the World.
 Illustrated by Stefano Vitale.
 Clarion, 1996.